AleksTanev/AleksTanev/README.md

-:tanabata_tree wind_chime :wind_chime: ## Welcome to my repo!:tanabata_tree wind_chime :wind_chime:
+## Welcome to my repo! tanabata_tree  wind_chime

-Please make sure to check the things I've been working on.
+crystal_ball Please make sure to check the things I've been working on.

-If you have any questions, ideas or suggestions, please send me a pm.
+fax If you have any questions, ideas or suggestions, please send me a pm.

-You can find me on discord: Alexander.Tanev#3061
+ghost You can find me on discord: Alexander.Tanev#3061